Bookbot

 4,4

-• The physics of vulnerability is simple: If we are brave enough often enough, we will fall.
-This is a book about what it takes to get back up and how owning our stories of disappointment, failure, and heartbreak gives us the power to write a daring new ending.
-Struggle can be our greatest call to courage and Rising Strong, our clearest path to deeper meaning, wisdom and hope.
+The physics of vulnerability is simple: If we are brave enough often enough, we will fall.
+The author of the #1 New York Times bestsellers Daring Greatly and The Gifts of Imperfection tells us what it takes to get back up, and how owning our stories of disappointment, failure, and heartbreak gives us the power to write a daring new ending.
+Struggle, Brene Brown writes, can be our greatest call to courage, and rising strong our clearest path to deeper meaning, wisdom, and hope.

 4,4